kibarrarra/prose-forge/config/voice_specs/lotm_o3_1.md

       Subtle commentary on transmigrator tropes, ‘protagonist halo,’ or system cheats; reward genre-savvy readers without shattering immersion.
     example: "'At least the transmigrator starter kit included a body,' he mused."

+  dark_humor:
+  natural_moments: |
+    - When pain is overwhelming (coping mechanism)
+    - When recognizing web novel tropes
+    - When the horror gets too absurd
+  delivery: "Woven into thought stream, not announced"
+  example_fix:
+    original: "The glimmer of dark humor steadied him"
+    better: [Just show the dark thought, let it land naturally]

   # 5. WORLD-BUILDING & EXPOSITION
   exposition: